 - Hydrate your pet!
 Depending on the airline, you should include a bowl with water to the inside of the crate.

-- Check whether your pet’s breed is not banned.
-In Portugal, the following breeds are banned: Pit Bull Terrier, American Staffordshire Terrier, Dogo Argentino, Staffordshire Bull Terrier, Rottweiler, and Tosa Inu.
+- Check whether their are restrictions on your pet’s breed.
+In Portugal, it can be harder to send these breeds: Pit Bull Terrier, American Staffordshire Terrier, Dogo Argentino, Staffordshire Bull Terrier, Rottweiler, and Tosa Inu.

 - Book your pet’s ticket in advance and check out the airline’s website for information on traveling with pets.